You have question about our classes find it here 1st

-“I fear not the man who has practiced 10,000 kicks once, but I fear the man who had practiced one kick 10,000 times.” - Bruce Lee
+I fear not the man who has practiced 10,000 kicks once, but I fear the man who had practiced one kick 10,000 times.

-How good the martial art is will be, is all be dependent on the individual and the amount of effort he/she makes in learning and practicing the art.
+How good the martial art system will be, is all be dependent on the individual and the amount of effort he/she makes in learning and practicing the art.

 Many modern school adapted the belt system from the Japanese system for ranking level of competency according to skill and knowledge of the art.

 We agreed the belt system give quick indication of one's proficiency, on the other hand we feel that, ability should be demonstrate (in the street) and not wear around the waist!